What Is Long COVID (PASC)?

 Changes like these might help ease long COVID symptoms:

-- Understand when you have the most energy.
-Plan how you want to use it, and pace yourself.
+- Take lots of small breaks throughout the day.
+Understand when you have the most energy and plan how you want to use it.
 Don’t overdo it.
 Break up tasks into small chunks.
-Take lots of small breaks throughout the day.

 - Exercise when you can.
 Start light and build the intensity.
 You can start with walks and slowly add weights to help build strength.
 Exercise also releases endorphins that can lift your mood.

-- Use a walking stick to lean on if you’re feeling breathless.
+- Use a walking stick to lean on if you’re feeling tired.

 - To ease muscle or joint pain, try low-intensity flexibility exercises like yoga or tai chi, light stretches, and strength exercises.
 Stair-climbing and resistance bands can help improve strength.

-- Have a daily routine as much as possible.
+- Try to stick to a daily routine.
 This will help with memory and mood issues.

-- If you’re having trouble remembering things, write them down in a diary or a calendar.
+- If you’re having trouble remembering things, write them down or put them in your phone, in a diary, or on a calendar.

 - Reach out to friends and family when you need support and help.